bananighosh/mediBuddy-deepseek-r1/README.md

 ## GPU Information

 The fine-tuning process was executed on an NVIDIA A100 GPU (40GB), selected for its robust support for FP16 mixed precision training and high throughput, which substantially accelerates the training process.

+---

+## Results and Monitoring

+Training progress and performance metrics are tracked using Weights & Biases.
+For detailed metrics, visualizations, and performance comparisons, please refer to our [Wandb Dashboard](https://wandb.ai/bg2502_hpml/huggingface/runs/7dfh52g2?nw=nwuserbg2502)